Skip to content

 PhD in Sociocultural Anthropology, Columbia University

-Alyssa is a Jamaican Canadian scholar and writer from Toronto, Canada.
-She is a PhD Candidate in Sociocultural Anthropology at Columbia University and holds an M.A. in Social Anthropology from York University, and an Honours B.Sc. with distinction in Psychology and Equity Studies from the University of Toronto.
-Her research has received generous support from the Social Sciences and Humanities Research Council of Canada and the Wenner-Gren Foundation.
-She is the 2023 recipient of the Setha M. Low Engaged Anthropology Award from the American Anthropological Association for her work on the Black feminist anthropology podcast Zora’s Daughters.
-In her free time, you can find Alyssa dancing, travelling, or hanging with her rescue dog Frankie.
+A Jamaican Canadian scholar and writer from Toronto, Dr. James earned her Ph.D. in Sociocultural Anthropology from Columbia University.
+She also holds an M.A. in Social Anthropology from York University and an Honours B.Sc. with Distinction in Psychology and Equity Studies from the University of Toronto.
+Her research has been supported by the Social Sciences and Humanities Research Council (SSHRC) and the Wenner-Gren Foundation.
+She is the 2023 recipient of the American Anthropological Association’s Setha M. Low Engaged Anthropology Award for her work on the Black feminist anthropology podcast Zora’s Daughters.